kantarsifo/kantar-sifo-mobile-analytics-pod/Documentation/Readme.md

 * `TrackingType` - Either `TrackPanelistsOnly` or `TrackUsersAndPanelists`.
 * `enableSystemIdentifierTracking` - Determines if the SDK will attempt to use system identifiers.
   * `false` - This setting is sufficient for the Orvesto Internet measurement, the measurement will use Kantar Sifo panelist ID:s only.
   * `true` - This setting is mandatory if you participate in the MMS measurement.
-The Sifo SDK will attempt to fetch IDFA and IDFV (the SDK will never activate the Application Tracking Transparency popup, it is the responsibility for your app).
+The Sifo SDK will use the identifiers your app have received consent for by the user (the SDK will never activate the Application Tracking Transparency popup, it is the responsibility for your app).
 * `IsWebViewBased` - Set this to `true` if the app’s primary interface is displayed in one or many webviews.
 * `KeychainAccessGroup` - (Optional) Your app id or a shared app id if you have several apps sharing a keychain and your want to track the user between apps.
 If you don't need to use Shared Keychain functionality, then set this to `nil`.
 * `additionals` `comscore_client_id` - (Mandatory for the MMS measurement) Please contact Kantar Sifo for details (see Contact Information below).